Overholtk/reading-notes/day1-notes.md

 ![d20](https://media.tenor.com/images/437b15ae3a34ab3a6fe691ff23bace04/tenor.gif)

   **Links** are done in the same way, minus without the exclamation point at the beginning of the line.

+  > what does a block quote do
+  > lets find out

 [Home](README.md)